Keyboard shortcuts

 Transport comparison

 Recovery-on-UDP is structurally rejected by default.
-Combining any recovery flag (--recovery-cmd / --recovery-exec / *-file) with --udp-port is a startup hard-error unless the operator passes --i-accept-recovery-on-unauthenticated-transport.
-Even with the flag, the runtime origin gate still refuses to fire recovery for UDP-origin stalls — flipping Recovery::with_allow_unauthenticated_source(true) is a separate, conscious choice.
+Combining any recovery flag (--recovery-exec / --recovery-exec-file) with --udp-port is a startup hard-error unless the operator passes the transport-qualified accept flag for that listener — --secure-udp-i-accept-recovery-on-unauthenticated-transport for a secure-UDP listener, or --plaintext-udp-i-accept-recovery-on-unauthenticated-transport for a plaintext one.
+That flag stamps the listener’s beats OperatorAttestedTransport, which the runtime origin gate (Recovery::on_stall) accepts; without it, UDP beats stay NetworkUnverified and recovery is refused.
+It is the single switch — there is no separate runtime opt-in.
 See book/src/architecture/peer-authentication.md for the full threat model.

 CLI additions